cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 ## Prepare Keplr

 Keplr is now detected.
 By default, Keplr lets its user connect only to the blockchains it knows about.
 Unfortunately Theta is not one of them, but there is a feature where you can instruct it to handle any Cosmos blockchain provided you give its parameters.
 Here is [an example](https://github.com/chainapsis/keplr-example/blob/master/src/main.js).
-In the case of Theta these parameters have already been created, as mentioned on the [test net page](https://github.com/cosmos/testnets/tree/master/v7-theta#add-to-keplr-1).
+In the case of Theta these parameters have already been created, as mentioned on the [testnet page](https://github.com/cosmos/testnets/tree/master/v7-theta#add-to-keplr-1).
 Add a new function for them as shown in the expandable box:

 <ExpansionPanel title="getThetaChainInfo">